Healthy Homes Assessment Papakowhai

 Draught Stopping Papakowhai

-Draughts increase the likelihood of lower temperatures in households.
-A cold home is more expensive to heat, meaning wasting energy and resulting in higher bills.
+Draughts may lead to less temperature in households.
+A damp home is more expensive to heat, resulting in wasted money and energy.

 What are unreasonable gaps and holes?

-If you are able to feel external air coming in or the sound of a clear draught emanating from a hole or gap, then it is likely to be a gap or an opening that requirements sealing in any way.
+If you can feel external air coming in or a clear draught from a hole or gap and you are able to feel it, it’s probably a gap or hole which requirements sealing in some way.
 Large cracks and gaps should be sealed permanently.
-The gaps that exceed 3mm that let air into or out into the house need to be sealed.
-For instance, if an open fireplace isn’t in use it may cause draughts and should be sealed from.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed in the maximum extent imaginable.
+Gaps greater than 3mm that allow air to enter or exit into the house require seals.
+In the case of an open fireplace is not in use, it can create draughts.
+This must be sealed off.
+Landlords and property managers are accountable for making sure such draughts are eliminated as much as imaginable.

-There is no require to block holes or gaps that are part of the building.
-For instance, small gaps around doors and windows may be required to allow for movement of the structure as the household gets warmer and cooler, to allow them to be opened and closed rather instead of being stuck.
-We will inspect all windows and doors in the Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes in the building.
+For instance, small gaps around doors and windows might be necessary to allow for movement of the structure when the household heats and cools, to allow them to be opened and closed rather than being stuck.
+We will test all windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections